birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a fairly safe hike.
-There are places where a hiker could stumble off the trail and over the cliff, but there is nothing unusually dangerous about this trail.
-Because the water in Las Vegas Wash comes from urban runoff, I would stay out of the water.
+There are places where a hiker could stumble off the trail and fall over a cliff, but there is nothing unusually dangerous about this trail.
+Because the water in Las Vegas Wash is urban runoff and recycled sewage water, I would stay out of it.

 Getting to the Trailhead